-- Enrolled in a middle school or junior high program (or equivalent if enrolled in a school that does not make this distinction) - Home school organizations, USNSCC units, CAP squadrons, and other organizations may field middle school teams if all team members are enrolled in the equivalent of a middle school or junior high school program. - For teams competing as non-school-based teams, the competitors must have an affiliation with the organization hosting the team. - 2.
-Responsibilities of ALL Competitors It is the responsibility of competitors to abide by the CyberPatriot Competitor Code of Conduct (see Appendix VI).
+- Enrolled at the participating middle school or junior high program (or equivalent if enrolled in a school that does not make this distinction) - Home school organizations, CAP squadrons, and other organizations may field middle school teams if all team members are enrolled in the equivalent of a middle school or junior high school program. - For teams competing as non-school-based teams, the competitors must have a current and direct affiliation with the organization hosting the team and must be enrolled in a middle school or junior high program. - Responsibilities of ALL Competitors It is the responsibility of competitors to abide by the CyberPatriot Competitor Code of Conduct (see Appendix VI).
 Competitors will also agree to act ethically each time they log on to a competition image. - D. Technical Mentors Technical mentors, also referred to as mentors, are optional (but recommended) technical advisors.
 One or more registered mentors may be chosen by a coach to assist with a CyberPatriot team.
 Mentors must register on the CyberPatriot website and must be officially paired/linked with any teams they are assisting (after meeting all their requirements).
 There is no limit to the number of teams a mentor may assist, and there is no limit to the number of mentors assisting a single team.